An independent research database No paid placement · No referral fees

 can mean three very different trades.

 "Carpenter" hides three sub-trades: structural (framing, formwork, roofs), finish (skirting, architraves, doors, decks), and cabinet-making (kitchens, wardrobes, built-ins).
-Each has different rates, different qualifications, and different cowboys.
+Each has different rates, different qualifications, and different high-risk operators.
 Hire a finish carpenter for a structural job and you've hired the wrong trade.
 Hire a "handyman" for any of them above the licensing threshold and you've hired no trade at all.

 Cert III